barbinbrad/openpilot-101/intro.md

 }
 ```

-The boardd process subscribes to `sendcan` topic and turns messages Cap'n Proto messages into CAN messages, using the [panda](https://github.com/commaai/panda) firmware, which is wired directly to the vehicle's CAN network with a vehicle-specific wiring harness.
-The `can_send` method uses the Comma hardware's microcontroller and CAN transceivers to send messages directly to the vehicles computers.
+The boardd process subscribes to the `sendcan` topic and turns Cap'n Proto messages into CAN messages, using the [panda](https://github.com/commaai/panda) hardware and firmware.
+The `can_send` method uses the Comma hardware's microcontroller and CAN transceivers to send CAN messages directly to the vehicles CAN network.

 ## Architecture: 101